Google takes wraps off Web-based digital glasses

 By Alexei Oreskovic

-SAN FRANCISCO Google Inc is getting into the eyewear business with a pair of thin wraparound shades that puts the company's Web services in your face.
+SAN FRANCISCO, April 4 Google Inc is getting into the eyewear business with a pair of thin wraparound shades that puts the company's Web services in your face.

 The experimental "augmented reality" glasses - from the same team that is developing self-driven cars - can snap photos, initiate videochats and display directions at the sound of a user's voice.